intervention-engine/hdsfhir/README.md

     go get

+in this directory.

+To run all of the tests for this project, run:

+    go test ./...

-In this directory.
+in this directory.

 License
 -------

-Copyright 2014 The MITRE Corporation
+Copyright 2015 The MITRE Corporation

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.